Committing to the Search For Love (Part II): Are His Issues Really My Own? by @SoloAt30

 I’ve met his closest friends in the area, and we mutually hit it off.
 Last weekend he met one of my dear friends who gave him the thumbs up.
 She and Peter Pan immediately intuitively disliked one another.
 It was important to Warrior Poet and I that there was mutual respect, more so that I liked his group and that he felt comfortable jumping into a group of strangers.
 He made it sound like their acceptance was a given—anyone who was embraced by him automatically had to be okay by them.

-Afterward he said, “I’m sorry.
+Afterwards he said, “I’m sorry.
 Just hearing you talk about why you write aroused me so much.
-I’ve never been aroused by what someone was saying like that before,” he apologized half-heartedly.
+I’ve never been aroused by what someone was saying like that before,” he apologised half-heartedly.
 I grinned.

 I’ve never met someone who is so enraptured by my thoughts and ideas.
 He has told me he wants to read everything I’ve ever written, starting from the very beginning.
 He wants to hear every song I’ve created.
 I can’t even begin to describe the warm, budding feeling that spread over me when he said that.
 My art is such an intimate part of me, and it’s been so long since someone has shown so much genuine interest in my words.